Cover your business expenses if you can't work following illness or injury with MLC

 Who is eligible for MLC Business Expenses?

-MLC Business Expenses Insurance is available to Australian residents aged between 19 and 60 years of age.
+MLC Business Expenses Insurance is available to Australian residents aged between 19 and 60 years of age (When you buy cover outside of super).
 You can apply for a monthly benefit of between $1,500 and $60,000, while cover expires when you reach 65 years of age.

 You’ll need to be self-employed or operate a small business in order to take out cover.
 If there is more than one owner of the business, you will receive a benefit to cover your share of the fixed business expenses.